Ruins of an Iron Age fortress and a Byzantine period monastery west of Menahemia.

 (f) South side

-On the southern foothills are remains of a settlement or industrial section associated with the Iron Age fortress.
-This is typical of settlements that were constructed at the side of Iron ages.
+On the southern foothills are remains of a Bronze period settlement or an industrial section associated with the Iron Age fortress.

 The entire area of several dunams are covered with basalt stones, with sections of walls.